-If you've been looking at the best broadband deals on the market but you are struggling to find a reliable option for your property, then a 4G home broadband deal could be a great alternative.
+If you've been looking at the best broadband deals on the market but are struggling to find a reliable option for your property, then a 4G home broadband deal could be a great alternative.

-Similarly, when you choose 4G home broadband, you don't need a phone line.
-Plus, there's no need for an engineer to visit your home.
-As no cables are required, setup is simple.
-All you need to do is put a SIM card in the router and plug it in.
-The whole process only takes a couple of minutes.
+When you choose 4G home broadband, you don't need a phone line and there's no need for an engineer to visit your home.
+Setup is as simple as putting a SIM card in the router and plugging it in – the whole process only takes a couple of minutes.
+4G solutions can also be used nearly anywhere with a plug.
+This means if you're travelling on the train for work, for example, you can take your broadband connection with you.

-4G home broadband deals
+Best 4G broadband deals

-4G National Broadband: 24 months | £99 upfront | unlimited data | £31.99 per month
+4G National Broadband: £99 upfront | £31.99 per month for 24 months | 25Mbps download speeds | Unlimited data

-Vodafone GigaCube: 24 months | free upfront | 200GB data | £40 per month
+Vodafone GigaCube: £15 upfront | £45 a month for 24 months | free upfront | unlimited data

-4G Home Broadband FAQs
+4G home broadband FAQs

 4G home broadband: what is it and how does it work?

-As we've hinted at above, 4G home broadband solutions harness the power of mobile signals rather than relying on cables and landlines.
+4G home broadband solutions harness the power of mobile signals rather than relying on cables and landlines.
 In this way, they work like your smartphone when it isn't connected to your Wi-Fi and you need to get online.

-So, instead of relying on a set of cables that need to be installed by an engineer, a 4G home broadband hub instead contains a SIM card that operates through mobile signals.
+So, instead of relying on a set of cables that need to be installed by an engineer, a 4G home broadband hub contains a SIM card that operates through mobile signals.
 This means you can get online as soon as your SIM and router arrive and there's no need for an engineer to visit your home.

 This leads to another major advantage offered by 4G home broadband: it's easy to set up and portable.
 You simply put your SIM card in the back and then plug it in at the wall.
 The hub can then be used anywhere that has a plug, like a train or a hotel room.